microsoft/Threat-Matrix-for-Kubernetes/docs/mitigations/MS-M9009 Require Strong Authentication to Services.md

     MITRE mitigation: -

 Use strong authentication when exposing sensitive interfaces to the Internet.
-For example, attacks were observed against exposed Kubeflow and Argo workloads that were not configured to use OpenID connect or other authentication methods.
+For example, attacks were observed against exposed Kubeflow and Argo workloads that were not configured to use OpenID Connect or other authentication methods.

 ## Techniques Addressed by Mitigation